AwsAyyash/Fatorti/README.md

 # Fatoorti

 Assignment 1&2 -Full project- for the Mobile Development Course (COMP438)/ Birzeit University, Fall Semester 2022/2023.
-A native android mobile app in Java follwoing the MVC design pattern. which is a bills managment app helping the users, view and pay thier bills (e.g. Electricity, Gas, Water, Etc.).
+A native android mobile app in Java following the MVC design pattern. which is a bills managment app helping the users, view and pay thier bills (e.g. Electricity, Gas, Water, Etc.).
 Which communicate to Google cloud storage (firestore - firebase - NoSQL database).